shliamin/Genome-Assembler/README.md

 ### Implementation of SAM Export

-Implement a class ```SAMWriter``` with the following methods:
+Let's implement a class ```SAMWriter``` with the following methods:
 * ```__init__(self, mapping)```: Constructor, takes a ```Mapping```-object
 * ```write_mapping(self, filename)```: Writes the mapping to the specified SAM file

 ### Visualization Using Tablet

-Now map the file data/fluA_reads.fasta to data/fluA.fasta and save the result as fluA_mapping.sam.
+Now let's map the file data/fluA_reads.fasta to data/fluA.fasta and save the result as fluA_mapping.sam.

 Then download the program  [Tablet](https://ics.hutton.ac.uk/tablet/) and open (click the "Open Assembly" button in the top left) the files fluA_mapping.sam and the reference [data/fluA_reads.fasta](data/fluA.fasta).
 You should then receive a view like in this picture: